Brian Sings and Swings: Cultural references

-As Brian and Sinatra, Jr. are performing on stage, the song they are singing was originally composed for the 1960 film, High Time; however after the film, the song became so popular it was used in a new movie in 1973.
+As Brian and Sinatra Jr. are performing on stage, the song they are singing was originally composed for the 1960 film High Time; however after the film, the song became so popular it was used in a new movie in 1973.
 Another musical performance performed by Brian and Sinatra was based on a musical composition used in the film Scared Stiff.
 When Brian is in the hospital after being hit by Peter's car, Stewie says that he will have to hang out with The Rock again.
-The cutaway shows a trailer with Stewie and the Rock.
-The narrator (Don LaFontaine) speculates about the Rock's race and then that of actress Jessica Alba.
+The cutaway shows a trailer with Stewie and the Rock; its narrator (Don LaFontaine) speculates about the Rock's race and then that of actress Jessica Alba.

 When Meg says that she is a super mega-lesbian, Sarah tells her that she will fit in with the other super-mega-lesbians, who sing "Elvira" by the Oak Ridge Boys, much to Meg's excitement.
 In a cutaway mentioned by Stewie, Thomas Edison hoards electricity, as he fights with Alexander Graham Bell.
 Edison talks about how much more fortunate he is than Bell, since he has hoarded electricity.
 He says that he watches The Office, and plays "Foxy Lady" by Jimi Hendrix.
 When Brian says "you gotta live life and live it hard", Stewie responds by calling it "the Chris Farley method", a reference to the late comedian.
 The scene where Meg is talking to a friend about kissing is interrupted by Quagmire coming out of the closet with electric equipment, commenting that is "just awful".
 Than a filmmaker he refers to as Mark and his friend, who Mark refers to as Mike, comes out of the closet which he asks their opinion on it.
-After Mark says he doesn't know, he asks Mike his opinion, where he proceeds to mumble.
+After Mark says he does not know, he asks Mike his opinion, where he proceeds to mumble.
 This is a reference to the cult 1999 documentary American Movie.